 Well, the New York Times printed WikiLeaks.

-The Washington Post printed weak wiki leaks.
+The Washington Post printed WikiLeaks.

-And long story short, you know, the New York Times publishes a series of front-page articles based on information that was stolen and leaked, called the Pentagon Papers.
+And long story short, you know, the New York Times publishes a series of front-page articles based on information that was stolen and leaked called the Pentagon Papers.

 You know, after the third article, the Department of Justice got a temporary restraining order against further publication of the material, arguing that it was detrimental to U.S. security.

-Okay, it was brought to the Supreme Court, 6-3 decision, and the New York Times, the Washington Post, Supreme Court rules that the government had failed to prove harm to national security, and the publication of the papers is justified under the First Amendment's protection of freedom of the press, which means that they didn't steal it.
+Okay, it was brought to the Supreme Court 6-3 decision, and the New York Times, Washington Post, Supreme Court rules that the government had failed to prove harm to national security, and the publication of the papers is justified under the First Amendment's protection of freedom of the press, which means that they didn't steal it.

-They didn't conspire to steal it, but they got a hold of it, and they could print the stolen materials.
+They didn't conspire to steal it, but they got a hold of it and they could print the stolen materials.

 They took out the whole top echelon of the DNC on the eve of that convention.